Mihara/lotw-trust/README.md

 ### Certificate revocation

 There is currently no way for us to know if a user's certificate has been revoked or not.
 LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.
-Similarly, there is no way to prevent you from using an expired certificate.
+Similarly, there is no way to prevent someone from using an expired certificate, since they can set the clock to what they want.

 ### RSA keys